MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/countif-aggfunction.md

 ## Arguments

-* *Predicate*: Expression that will be used for aggregation calculation.
+*Predicate*: Expression that will be used for aggregation calculation. *Predicate* can be any scalar expression with return type of bool (evaluating to true/false).

 ## Returns